apache/openwhisk-wskdeploy/wski18n/README.md

 # How to generate the file i18n_resources.go for internationalization

-As a contributor to wskdeploy, the file of i18n_resources.go needs to regenerated, when you add or change any localized message.
+As a contributor to wskdeploy, the file *i18n_resources.go* needs to regenerated, when you add or change any localized message.

+### Install go-bindata
 In order to generate i18n_resources.go, you need to install go-bindata first:

 ```
 $ go get -u github.com/jteeuwen/go-bindata/...
 ```

+### Generate i18n_resources.go
 Then, go the HOME directory of wskdeploy and run the following command:

 ```